 Monday, March 27: Stop by our poster in Peirce Hall to write a response to our question, "What does it mean to be an American?"

-Tuesday, March 28: A panel of professors will share insights into immigration and xenophobia in the current political climate during common hour in the Community Foundation Theater in the Gund Gallery.
+Tuesday, March 28: A faculty panel will share insights into immigration and xenophobia in the current political climate during common hour in the Community Foundation Theater in the Gund Gallery.

 Thursday, March 20: Karari Orozco-Olvera, a genderqueer filmmaker, will screen an episode of the documentary series "America in Transition" and answer response questions during common hour in the Community Foundation Theater.
 Afterward, they will lead a workshop on the myth of model immigrants from 7:30-9 p.m. in the Cheever Seminar Room.

 Friday, March 31: Ghada Baqbouq '19 will be featured during DA Storytime and speak about her experiences as an Syrian international student from 4:10-5 p.m. in Peirce Lounge.

 Saturday, April 1: In partnership with Kenyon Students for Gun Sense (KSGS) and the Black Student Union (BSU), the documentary "13th," which examines mass incarceration in the U.S., will be shown from 7:10-10 p.m. in the Community Foundation Theater.